KenjiLao-20/KenjiLao-20/README.md

 Kenji Manuel Lao - IT Student Portfolio <br>

 A modern, responsive portfolio website for an IT student specializing in Game Development.
-Features a dark/light theme toggle, interactive Snake game, and an enhanced certificate viewer. <br>
+Features certificate viewer. <br>

 Enhanced Certificate Gallery <br>
 Click any certificate to view in full-screen modal <br>